Unboxed-Software/solana-course/content/token-program.md

 }
 ```

 Now call this new function in `main` to burn 25 of the user's tokens.
+Remember to adjust the `amount` for the decimal precision of the `mint`.

 ```tsx
 async function main() {